drshahizan/HPDP/2425/project/p1/GroupC/readme.md

 This system enables a full workflow from data acquisition to meaningful data retrieval, offering an insightful analysis of women’s purchase trends on Lazada.

 #### 2.2 Tools and Frameworks Used

+The following tools and frameworks were used during the project:

+- **BeautifulSoup**
+  A Python library used for parsing HTML and XML documents.
+It simplified the process of retrieving targeted information from Lazada web pages during the web scraping phase.

+- **Selenium**
+  A web automation tool used to interact with dynamic pages.
+It handled content that required user interaction (such as scrolling and clicking) to fully load before extraction.

+- **Python**
+  The primary programming language used for implementing web scraping, data cleaning, and data analysis functionalities.

+- **Pandas**
+  A powerful Python library for data manipulation and analysis.
+It was used for cleaning, transforming, and processing the extracted data effectively.

+- **Polars**
+  A high-performance DataFrame library written in Rust, serving as an alternative to Pandas when working with larger datasets that require more speed.

+- **PySpark**
+  The Python API for Apache Spark, used to optimize the processing of large datasets.
+It enabled distributed data operations, improving performance and scalability while reducing errors.

 #### 2.3 Roles of Team Members

 ### 3.0 Data Collection